 - On-the-job injuries.
 Taking precautions to avoid repetitive joint use and resulting joint injury in the occupational setting can help prevent osteoarthritis.

 - Sports injuries.
 Using recommended prevention strategies (warm-ups, strengthening exercises and appropriate equipment) helps to avoid joint injuries and damage to ligaments and cartilage, all of which can increase your risk of osteoarthritis.

 Facts to Know

-There are more than 100 kinds of arthritis, which literally means joint inflammation.
-About 46 million Americans) are afflicted, and 27 million adults have osteoarthritis, by far the most common form, especially among older people.
+- There are more than 100 kinds of arthritis, which literally means joint inflammation.
+About 5.4 million Americans are afflicted, and 27 million adults have osteoarthritis, by far the most common form, especially among older people.
 As with most types of arthritis, women are at higher risk than men for the condition.

-By age 55, more than 80 percent of the population has x-ray evidence of osteoarthritis in at least one joint.
-However, about one-third of people with evidence of osteoarthritis in their x-rays report pain or other symptoms.
+- By age 55, more than 80 percent of the population has X-ray evidence of osteoarthritis in at least one joint.
+However, not all people with evidence of osteoarthritis in their X-rays report pain or other symptoms.

-A variety of medical and nonmedical options are available to help you manage osteoarthritis, including pain relievers, surgery, hyaluronic acid injections and diet and exercise modifications.
-Acupuncture, transcutaneous electrical stimulation (TENS), biofeedback and relaxation techniques are examples of alterative therapies that may provide some relief from arthritis pain.
+- A variety of medical and nonmedical options are available to help you manage osteoarthritis, including pain relievers, surgery, hyaluronic acid injections and diet and exercise modifications.
+Acupuncture, transcutaneous electrical stimulation (TENS), biofeedback and relaxation techniques are examples of alternative therapies that may provide some relief from arthritis pain.